-This zoning designation is intended to provide for smaller scale commercial and personal-service type uses at a neighborhood scale that serve the subarea and city residents, such as retail and restaurants, salons, light manufacturing buildings no greater than 50,000 SF, professional and medical offices and banks and credit unions.
-Approximately seven acres of the Subarea are designated NB, representing one percent of the subarea and almost three percent of the privately owned and developable portion of the Subarea (i.e. not golf course or tribal land).
-The NB-designated land is located along the arterials and near other commercial land as well as the higher density MF-designated land to take advantage of drive by trips and nearby households that can support long term viability.
+This zoning designation is intended to provide for smaller scale commercial and personal-service type uses at a neighborhood scale that serve the Subarea and City residents, such as retail and restaurants, salons, light manufacturing buildings no greater than 50,000 square feet, professional and medical offices, and banks and credit unions.
+Approximately seven acres of the Subarea are designated NB, representing one percent of the Subarea and almost three percent of the privately owned and developable portion of the Subarea (i.e. not City golf course or tribe owned land).
+The NB-designated land is located along the arterials and near other land designated for commercial uses as well as the higher density MF-designated land to take advantage of drive-by trips and nearby households that can support long term viability.